 That's how our mind works.
-So instead of complaining about that, why not master that one thing and use it to create a remarkable product.
-The founders of Instagram had one core option to focus since day one when the app was just an idea: Its purpose, which was making your photos look fantastic.
+Instead of complaining about that, why not master that one thing and use it to create a remarkable product?
+Since day one, the founders of Instagram had one core option to focus on when the app was just an idea: Its purpose was to make your photos look fantastic.

 You create the norm.
 That's also the only way to achieve massive success in the business world.
 There's a lot we can learn from what the founders of Instagram did differently.

-It’s essential to keep in mind that they are average people, just like you and me, but who had a vision and took action to turn it into reality, put a lot of effort and time to build something that will make people’s lives more pleasant.
+It's essential to keep in mind that they are ordinary people, just like you and me, but who had a vision and took action to turn it into reality and put a lot of effort and time into building something that will make people's lives more pleasant.

 Also, all that without being impatient for the money to come.

 Be a creator instead of a consumer, and fill a need.
-It all starts with a simple idea.
-The first step can be as simple as writing it down on a piece of paper or doing your research online.
+It all starts with a simple idea, and the first step can be as simple as writing it down on a piece of paper or doing your research online.
 Just start.

 Chapter 3) Pinterest: Pinning Success to the Board

-If Instagram became successful by allowing users the opportunity to create albums and streams of content captured straight from their lives, would it be possible to find just as much success if the material was nothing but stuff created elsewhere?
-Perhaps we should ask one of the most successful start-ups of recent history, Pinterest.
+Suppose Instagram became successful by allowing users to create albums and content streams captured straight from their lives.
+Would it be possible to find just as much success if the material was nothing but stuff made elsewhere?
+Perhaps we should ask one of the most successful startups in recent history, Pinterest.

-Pinterest, a pin-board for users worldwide to put together a board of themes, topics, and content from almost anywhere they please.
+Pinterest is a pinboard for users worldwide to put together a board of themes, topics, and content from almost anywhere they please.
 Though be prepared to see a lot of wedding stuff.

 The site itself came to fruition in December 2009 by creators Ben Silbermann, Evan Sharp, and Paul Sciara.
 The more official launch occurred in March 2010 through a small, invitation-only beta test that began mostly with family members and colleagues.

-Pinterest doesn't fit the social-networking bill.
-CEO Ben Silbermann called it more of a "catalog of ideas" in an interview with Fortune Magazine.
+Pinterest doesn't fit the social networking bill, and CEO Ben Silbermann called it more of a "catalog of ideas" in an interview with Fortune Magazine.

 3.1) Pinterest Growth Strategies

-Asked more about the design and thoughts behind Pinterest, the creators remarked that they hadn't been influenced or inspired by other services or sites out there – which doesn't mean that others haven't taken influence from Pinterest, mind.
+Asked more about the design and thoughts behind Pinterest, the creators remarked that they hadn't been influenced or inspired by other services or sites out there – which doesn't mean that others haven't taken influence from the Pinterest mind.

 So, how does it work?
 As previously mentioned, Pinterest has no content created on-site.

-Also, for those who had an image repined, a link to their website was automatically created, not a bad idea in a world of SEO.
+Also, a link to their website was automatically created for those who had an image repined, not a bad idea for SEO.

 Instead, users register for a free account and use the "pin" button to create a link or copy of what they want to post on their boards.
 Usually arranged by themes, topics, or ideas, the boards allow users to follow a similar method to Instagram by finding like-minded users with related topics and pins.
 They are permitted to "re-pin" content in that manner to their board.